B4PT0R/objdict/README.md

 print(obj.a.b._backend) #Output: 'toml'
 print(obj.a.b._auto_self) #Output: True

-#The child_instance generator hard coded above is already implemented in the module as objdict.child_instance which you may pass as _default parameter
+#The child_instance generator hard coded above is already implemented as objdict.child_instance static method which you may pass as _default parameter
 obj=objdict(_use_default=True,_default=objdict.child_instance)

 #--------------------------------Mock objects-------------------------------